teleprint-me/py.gpt.prompt/README.md

 ## Updates

-As of July 19, 2023, several major changes and updates have been made.
+As of Sept 16, 2023, several major changes and updates have been made.
 For more detailed information, refer to the individual commits in the [GitHub Commits](https://github.com/teleprint-me/py.gpt.prompt/commits/main) section.